MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 - **AppVersion**  The version of the app that has crashed.
 - **ExceptionCode**  The exception code returned by the process that has crashed.
 - **ExceptionOffset**  The address where the exception had occurred.
 - **Flags**  Flags indicating how reporting is done.
-For example, queue the report, do not offer JIT debugging, or do not terminate the process after reporting.
+For example, queue the report, don't offer JIT debugging, or don't terminate the process after reporting.
 - **FriendlyAppName**  The description of the app that has crashed, if different from the AppName.
 Otherwise, the process name.
 - **IsFatal**  True/False to indicate whether the crash resulted in process termination.
 - **ModName**  Exception module name (e.g. bar.dll).